CDSoft/luax/doc/repl.md

 ```

 Note that [rlwrap](https://github.com/hanslub42/rlwrap) can be used to
-give nice edition facilities to the Pandoc Lua interpretor.
+give nice edition facilities to the Pandoc Lua interpreter.

 ## Additional modules